Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

-How Do Water Source Heat Pumps Work?
+How Do Water-Source Heat Pumps Work?

 In more extreme weather conditions, when more heat is required in order to keep the building warm, units will be operating in heating mode.
 This is why heat is them provided to every individual unit from the water loop.
 If it happens that there is not enough heat in the water loop, an energy efficient fluid heater can be installed in order to assist the heating process.

-The water should be kept as close to the house as possible, so that is will not need to use excessive energy in order to pump.
-This is because the efficiency levels could decrease as a result, which that affects your energy savings.
+The water should be kept as close to the house as possible, so that it will not need to use excessive energy in order to pump.
+This is because the efficiency levels could decrease as a result, which affects your energy savings.
 If the diameter of the pipe is of an adequate size, water can be sourced from a good distance away – especially in a downward direction.
 When it comes to considering the installation of a water source heat pump, you should also take things such as planning permission into account before you start work.
 In many homes and locations, permission will be required.

 The Advantages of Water Source Heat Pumps